krgujara/ComputationalBiology/README.md

 1. Komal Gujarathi.
 2. Snehal More.

-This file gives you the overview of what this Project.
+This file gives you the overview of this Project.
 But for more details, please look Abstract, Code Files, Paper in this repository.

 ### This paper is the recepient of 1st Prize